yourstrulyhb/website-yourstruly/docs/srs/srs.md

-This sirectory contains file for the SRS document of the project.
+This directory contains file for the SRS document of the project.